-Bronte Spicer is a teacher, author and mother of three, teaching teachers and parents the science and steps to ease anxiety and depression in children.
+Bronte Spicer is a teacher, author, and KI Facilitator.
+She gives parents and teachers the science and steps to ease children's anxiety, depression and raging emotions at home and in the classroom.

-The information in this book is for educational purposes only and is not intended in any way to be a replacement for, or a substitute to, qualified medical advice, diagnosis or treatment, or as a replacement for, or a substitute to, advice, psychological diagnosis treatment, or therapy from qualified person.
-The knowledge, materials and resources that are provided to you in this ebook are protected by copyright.
-Knowledge, materials resources may be shared, however the source must be referenced to honour the origins.
+The information in this book is for educational purposes only and is not intended in any way to be a replacement for, or a substitute to, qualified medical advice, diagnosis or treatment, or as a replacement for, or a substitute to, psychological advice, diagnosis or treatment, or therapy from a fully qualified person.
+The knowledge, materials and resources that are provided to you in KI for Parents and Children are protected by copyright.
+Knowledge, materials and resources may be shared, however the source must be referenced to honour the origins.